justintheyang/wu2021/README.md

 # Replication of Too Many Cooks: Bayesian Inference for Coordinating Multi‐Agent Collaboration

+**NOTE: abandoned because Sarah is our TA & in the same lab.
+Will pursue a different project to replicate**

 <p align="center" style="font-size: smaller">
   <img width="85%" src="https://github.com/psych251/wu2021/assets/51468707/a491a411-6639-44fb-9692-06f37ad6cd8b"></img><br/>
 </p>